alfieqashwa/alfieqashwa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... government and some company's projects
+- 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning ...
-Svelte.Js
+Prisma + Nexus-GraphQL + NextJS (Auth & RBAC)
 - 👯 I’m looking to collaborate on ...
 React.Js
 - 🤔 I’m looking for help with ...
-AWS
+Prisma Nexus-GraphQL Auth & RBAC
 - 💬 Ask me about ...
-Anything
+Radiohead and Nirvana
 - 📫 How to reach me: ...
-[My Site Learning In Public](https://www.alfieqashwa.me)
+Twitter: @alfieqashwa; Blog: [My Site Learning In Public](https://www.alfieqashwa.me)
-- 😄 Pronouns: ...
-He/His
-- ⚡ Fun fact: ...
-I am half Finished